ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.openknx/README.md

 * feature: show logs of knx library
 * fix: filter out logs with device address bus interactions
 * fix: filter ga names that are forbidden in IOB
-* fix: reply with groupvalueresponse on request, not with groupvaluewrite
+* fix: reply with GroupValue_Response on request, not with GroupValue_Write
 * fix: remove more scene dpts from autoread

 ### 0.1.10 (2021-12-24)